-- 01.0 Demonstrate knowledge, skill, and application of information systems to accomplish job objectives and enhance workplace performance. - 02.0 Develop an awareness of microprocessors and digital computers. - 03.0 Demonstrate an understanding of operating systems. - 04.0 Use technology to enhance the effectiveness of communication skills utilizing word processing applications. - 05.0 Use technology to enhance communication skills utilizing presentation applications. - 06.0 Use technology to enhance the effectiveness of communication utilizing spreadsheet and database applications. - 07.0 Use technology to enhance communication skills utilizing electronic mail. - 08.0 Investigate individual assessment and job/career exploration and individual career planning that reflect the transition from school to work, lifelong learning, and personal and professional goals. - 09.0 Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - 10.0 Demonstrate competence using computer networks, internet and online databases to facilitate collaborative or individual learning and communication. - 11.0 Demonstrate competence in page design applicable to the WWW. - 12.0 Develop an awareness of emerging technologies. - 13.0 Develop awareness of computer languages and software applications. - 14.0 Demonstrate comprehension and communication skills.
+- 01.0 Demonstrate knowledge, skill, and application of information technology to accomplish job objectives and enhance workplace performance. - 02.0 Develop an awareness of microcomputers. - 03.0 Demonstrate an understanding of networks. - 04.0 Use word processing applications to enhance the effectiveness of various types of documents and communication. - 05.0 Use presentation applications to enhance communication skills. - 06.0 Use spreadsheet applications to enhance communication skills. - 07.0 Use database applications to store and organize data. - 08.0 Use electronic mail to enhance communication skills. - 09.0 Investigate individual assessment and job/career exploration and individual career planning that reflect the transition from school to work, lifelong learning, and personal and professional goals. - 10.0 Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - 11.0 Demonstrate competence using computer networks, internet and online databases to facilitate collaborative or individual learning and communication. - 12.0 Develop awareness of computer languages, web-based & software applications, and emerging technologies. - 13.0 Demonstrate an understanding of basic html by creating a simple web page. - 14.0 Demonstrate comprehension and communication skills. - 15.0 Use social media to enhance online communication and develop an awareness of a digital footprint. - 16.0 Describe management functions and organizational structures as they relate to today's workplace and employer/employee roles. - 17.0 Practice quality performance in the learning environment and the workplace.

-- 15.0 Describe management functions and organizational structures as they relate to today's workplace and employer/employee roles. - 16.0 Practice quality performance in the learning environment and the workplace. - 17.0 Exhibit customer service skills. - 18.0 Apply mathematical operations and processes as well as financial planning strategies to commonly occurring personal and business situations. - 19.0 Assess personal strengths and weaknesses as they relate to job objectives, career exploration, personal development, and life goals. - 20.0 Demonstrate skills for accounting work-based learning experiences. - 21.0 Apply accounting principles and concepts to the performance of accounting activities. - 22.0 Apply accounting principles and concepts using appropriate technology. - 23.0 Analyze and explain organizational forms as they relate to today's workplace. - 24.0 Demonstrate skills for accounting work-based learning experiences. - 25.0 Apply accounting principles and concepts to the performance of accounting activities. - 26.0 Describe the importance of professional ethics and legal responsibilities. - 27.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 28.0 Solve problems using critical thinking skills, creativity and innovation. - 29.0 Use information technology tools. - 30.0 Describe the importance of professional ethics and legal responsibilities. - 31.0 Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - 32.0 Apply mathematical operations and processes as well as financial planning strategies to commonly occurring situations in the workplace to accomplish job objectives and enhance workplace performance. - 33.0 Participate in work-based learning experiences. - 34.0 Apply accounting principles and concepts to the performance of accounting activities. - 35.0 Apply accounting principles and concepts using appropriate technology. - 36.0 Explain the importance of employability skills and entrepreneurship skills. - 37.0 Demonstrate personal money-management concepts, procedures, and strategies. - 38.0 Apply the decision-making process to personal and family financial choices. - 39.0 Analyze the use of consumer credit.
+- 18.0 Exhibit customer service skills. - 19.0 Apply mathematical operations and processes as well as financial planning strategies to commonly occurring personal and business situations. - 20.0 Assess personal strengths and weaknesses as they relate to job objectives, career exploration, personal development, and life goals. - 21.0 Demonstrate skills for accounting work-based learning experiences. - 22.0 Apply accounting principles and concepts to the performance of accounting activities. - 23.0 Apply accounting principles and concepts using appropriate technology. - 24.0 Analyze and explain organizational forms as they relate to today's workplace. - 25.0 Demonstrate skills for accounting work-based learning experiences. - 26.0 Apply accounting principles and concepts to the performance of accounting activities. - 27.0 Describe the importance of professional ethics and legal responsibilities. - 28.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 29.0 Solve problems using critical thinking skills, creativity and innovation. - 30.0 Use information technology tools. - 31.0 Describe the importance of professional ethics and legal responsibilities. - 32.0 Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - 33.0 Apply mathematical operations and processes as well as financial planning strategies to commonly occurring situations in the workplace to accomplish job objectives and enhance workplace performance. - 34.0 Participate in work-based learning experiences. - 35.0 Apply accounting principles and concepts to the performance of accounting activities. - 36.0 Apply accounting principles and concepts using appropriate technology. - 37.0 Explain the importance of employability skills and entrepreneurship skills. - 38.0 Demonstrate personal money-management concepts, procedures, and strategies. - 39.0 Apply the decision-making process to personal and family financial choices. - 40.0 Analyze the use of consumer credit.